vigorousnorth/MaineCampaignFinance2018/readme.md

 `> tenrows <- data18[0:10, 2:5]`

-But, since you’re working with a different dataset, I’ve attached that data as a CSV that [you can download from this repository](https://github.com/vigorousnorth/MaineCampaignFinance2018/blob/master/sample.csv).
-Save that file in whatever working directory you’re in, then use `read.csv`:
+But, since Ethics is updating the raw data all the time, and so that we can all work from the same example here, I’ve saved this small sample in a CSV that [you can download from this repository](https://github.com/vigorousnorth/MaineCampaignFinance2018/blob/master/sample.csv).
+Download and save that file in whatever working directory you’re in, then use `read.csv` to load it into R:

 `> sample <- read.csv("sample.csv", header=TRUE)`